MrBochanov/DevOps_Tasks/1/README.md

 Also this script expected to be run once, so there is no any checks if config changes already exists

-PS Also I understand that its not realy a "script", its just a banch of commands, without cycles and conditions, and I hope its okay.
+PS Also I understand that its not realy a "script", its just a bunch of commands, without cycles and conditions, and I hope its okay.
 Some changes take place only after reboot (sshd port. for example)